ms-iot/virtual-shields-universal/README.md

 This repository is a Universal Windows Application which exposes sensors and capabilities to a [Windows Virtual Shields for Arduino library](https://github.com/ms-iot/virtual-shields-arduino/).

-Windows Virtual Shields for Arduino is an open-source library primarily for the Arduino UNO which communicates with this open-source Windows Universal Application running on all Windows 10 devices, primarily focusing on Windows Lumia Phones.
-The library exposes the Lumia Phones's sensors and capabilities to the an Arduino Wiring Sketch.
+Windows Virtual Shields for Arduino is an open-source library primarily for the Arduino UNO which communicates with this open-source Windows Universal Application running on all Windows 10 devices, primarily focusing on Windows Phones.
+The library exposes the Phones's sensors and capabilities to the an Arduino Wiring Sketch.
 The following sensors and capabilities can be used from Arduino Wiring:

 Sensors: